Join Our FREE Live Webinar

 Do You Need A Real Estate License For Wholesaling In South Carolina?

-You do not need a real estate license to wholesale real estate in South Carolina, but it's good to know a few things about licensing requirements and wholesaling within the state's borders.
+You do not need a real estate license to wholesale real estate South Carolina homeowners want to sell, but it's good to know a few things about licensing requirements and wholesaling within the state's borders.

 Most states use "for another" language in their licensing laws, meaning several activities require a license if you do them "for another."